WallStreetMojo

 Summary Output

-Multiple R: Here, the correlation coefficient is 0.93, which is very near to 1, which means the Linear relationship is very positive.
+Multiple R: Here, the correlation coefficient is 0.93, which is very near 1, which means the Linear relationship is very positive.

-R Square: R Square value is 0.866, which means that 86.7% of values fit the model.
+R Square: R-Square value is 0.866, which means that 86.7% of values fit the model.

-Significance F: Significance F is less than .1, which means that the regression equation has significant predictive value.
+Significance F: Significance F is less than .1, which means that the regression equation has a significant predictive value.

 Things to Remember